EUCAIM/upv-node-workstation-images/usage-guide.md

 Once you need to launch the execution on the overall dataset (or using a GPU) you should launch a batch job with the "jobman" command (see below).

 ## Jobman client tool
-CHAIMELEON provides a command line tool named "jobman" specifically designed to manage batch processes (jobs).
+All desktops in the platform provides the command `jobman` specifically designed to manage batch processes (jobs).
-This tool allows the efficient distribution of the computational resources available in CHAIMELEON by launching the workloads as jobs managed by Kubernetes.
+This tool allows the efficient distribution of the computational resources available in the platform by launching the workloads as jobs managed by Kubernetes.
-Each desktop has `jobman` available as a command.
-There is a basic example of use at the end of the [dataset access guide](https://github.com/chaimeleon-eu/workstation-images/blob/main/ubuntu-python/rootfs/home/chaimeleon/application-examples/dataset-access-guide.ipynb).
+There is a basic example of use at the end of the [dataset access guide](ubuntu-python/rootfs/home/ds/application-examples/dataset-access-guide.ipynb).

 You can always see some usage examples executing the command without arguments:
 ```